If you feel a smooth hard bump, your pet could have picked up a tick.

 How to check your pet for ticks

 Run your hands across your pet’s body and inspect any skin bumps you feel to make sure they are not ticks.
+They often attach themselves to the face, neck, ears and underbelly areas.

-Tick, nipple or skin tag?
+Is it a tick, nipple or skin tag?

+It can be surprisingly hard to tell the difference between a tick, nipple and skin tag on your cat or dog.
 If you're in any doubt that what you can feel is a tick, put the tweezers down and speak to a vet first.

 We promise they won't laugh - veterinary surgeon Dr Kirsten Ronngren gets asked this on a pretty regular basis.

 "Usually skin tags and nipples are going to be the same or similar colour to the skin itself, whereas ticks will usually be a brown colour.
-They may change colour a bit depending on how old the tick is and if its already attached and trying to feed (i.e. filling up with blood).
+They may change colour a bit depending on how old the tick is and if it's already attached and trying to feed (i.e. filling up with blood).

 "A majority of the time if you really look hard enough, you can see that ticks do have eight little legs.
 You can use a magnifying glass or zoom in with your phone that can help!"